-Children and young people have a fundamental right to be protected from harm.
+At Ashwood Park Primary School we believe that all children and young people have a fundamental right to be protected from harm.
 They have a right to expect schools to provide a safe and secure environment.
 It is a guiding principle of the law and child protection procedures that the protection and welfare of a child must always be the first priority.
 Failure to provide an effective response can have serious consequences for the child.